18 February 2015:

 Open Standards allow people to share all kinds of data freely and with perfect fidelity.
 They prevent lock-in and other artificial barriers to interoperability, and promote choice between vendors and technology solutions.
-FSFE's work on Open Standards has the goal of making sure that people find it easy to migrate to Free Software or between Free Software solutions.
+FSFE pushes for the adoption of Open Standards to promote free competition in the IT market, as they ensure that people find it easy to migrate to Free Software or between Free Software solutions.

 The relevance of Open Standards is closely linked to networking effects, and has consequently been rising dramatically.
 The reward for gaming the system for proprietary vendors is increasing, so is the cost for users of software.

 Governments, public interest NGOs, including groups that are concerned about freedom of competition or consumer rights are generally strong proponents of Open Standards.
 Typical critics are the proprietary software vendors and those that represent their interests.
 One of the items that critics seek to highlight is the inherent conflict between innovation and standardisation.

 Standardisation deliberately limits changes to a technological basis, including innovation.
 These limits are introduced in order to allow subsequent innovation by everyone that has access to the standard and not just the party that controls the technological basis.
 So standards limit the ability to innovate by a single party in order to allow innovation on the basis of that standard by multiple parties.